-Course Costs: \$90 for workbooks, study guides, Education Perfect licence and field trip to Auckland Zoo.
+Course Costs: \$100 for class workbook, exams book, study guide and access to Education Perfect, approximately \$22 for field trip to Auckland Zoo.

-No. Title Ext / Int Credits 91603 Demonstrate understanding of the responses of plants and animals to their external environment External 5 91604 Demonstrate understanding of how an animal maintains a stable internal environment Internal 3 91605 Demonstrate understanding of evolutionary processes leading to speciation External 4 91606 Demonstrate understanding of trends in human evolution External 4 91607 Demonstrate understanding of human manipulations of genetic transfer and its biological implications Internal 3 Total Credits 19
+No. Title Ext / Int Credits 91602 Integrate biological knowledge to develop an informed response to a socio-scientific issue Internal 3 91603 Demonstrate understanding of the responses of plants and animals to their external environment External 5 91604 Demonstrate understanding of how an animal maintains a stable internal environment Internal 3 91605 Demonstrate understanding of evolutionary processes leading to speciation External 4 91606 Demonstrate understanding of trends in human evolution External 4 Total Credits 19